 But when your workload is insane and you really have tons to do, having a system you can trust is really important!
 That’s why I always came back to Teachable.

-As online course creator, I have tried out various online course platforms.
+As an online course creator, I have tried out various online course platforms.
 The easiest and best to use for starters definitely are either Teachable or Thinkific.
 Both rather similar yet with their specific features.

 The best part is that both of these platforms is a good fit for both those who are just dipping the toe in online course creation and those who are full-time course creators.